Manvit07/Desktop-AI-Friday/README.md

 ## Overview

 Friday is a Python-based project that utilizes various libraries and modules to create an interactive AI assistant capable of performing a range of tasks through voice commands.
-With features like fetching information from Wikipedia, opening websites, and playing music, Friday aims to enhance your productivity and make your daily routine more efficient and enjoyable.
+With features like fetching information from opening websites, and playing music, Friday aims to enhance your productivity and make your daily routine more efficient and enjoyable.

 ## Features